Instinct28/Instinct28/README.md

 Hello there 👋
 I am Yash Kumar Bandhiye, and I am a student developer.
-I am currently pursuing the fourth semester of Computer Engineering from Shri G. S. Institute of Technology and Science, Indore.
+I am currently pursuing the fourth year of Computer Engineering from Shri G. S. Institute of Technology and Science, Indore.

 About Me: